Choosing a Sleeping Bag – Complete Guide to Temperature, Materials & Seasons

 If you have recently eaten, heat production increases.

 The greatest heat loss occurs downwards.
-Your body weight compresses the insulation under you and reduces its effectiveness.
-Therefore, a good sleeping pad is absolutely crucial.
+Your body weight compresses the insulation beneath you and reduces its effectiveness.
+That's why a good sleeping pad is absolutely crucial.

 The more air space in the sleeping bag, the more cold air circulates.
 A “just right” tight sleeping bag is always warmer than one that is too big.